AES3

 AES3 is a standard for the exchange of digital audio signals between professional audio devices.
 An AES3 signal can carry two channels of pulse-code-modulated digital audio over several transmission media including balanced lines, unbalanced lines, and optical fiber.

 AES3 was jointly developed by the Audio Engineering Society (AES) and the European Broadcasting Union (EBU) and so is also known as AES/EBU.
 The standard was first published in 1985 and was revised in 1992 and 2003.
 AES3 has been incorporated into the International Electrotechnical Commission's standard IEC 60958, and is available in a consumer-grade variant known as S/PDIF.

 History and development

-The development of standards for digital audio interconnect for both professional and domestic audio equipment, began in the late 1970s in a joint effort between the Audio Engineering Society and the European Broadcasting Union, and culminated in the publishing of AES3 in 1985.
-The AES3 standard has been revised in 1992 and 2003 and is published in AES and EBU versions.
+The development of standards for digital audio interconnect for both professional and domestic audio equipment began in the late 1970s in a joint effort between the Audio Engineering Society and the European Broadcasting Union, and culminated in the publishing of AES3 in 1985.
+The AES3 standard was revised in 1992 and 2003 and is published in AES and EBU versions.
 Early on, the standard was frequently known as AES/EBU.

 Variants using different physical connections are specified in IEC 60958.
 These are essentially consumer versions of AES3 for use within the domestic high fidelity environment using connectors more commonly found in the consumer market.
 These variants are commonly known as S/PDIF.